Interested in reading a working paper? Email me!

 (Under contract with University of Chicago Press)

-Articles under review
+Articles under review and in preparation

 Scholarly articles and essays

 (* = peer-reviewed)

 * “Molecular Bureaucracy: Toxicological Information and Environmental Protection.”
 Environmental History 24:3 (July 2019), online 4 Feb 2019. (preprint)